 “I became the sculptor to David’s tendency to paint.
 I keep trying to cut things back, strip them into something tense and taut, and he keeps throwing new colors on the canvas.
 It’s a good duet.”

 – Brian Eno Eno, MOJO 2007

-There are outtakes (many unreleased) including ‘All Saints’ and the serene and stunning, vague and poetic ‘Some Are’, on which the second movement of Philip Glass’ 1992 Low Symphony was based.
-The strange background sounds at the start have since been clarified by Bowie as being wolf cries.
-Both outtakes later appeared on the Rykodisc reissue of Low in 1991.
+There are outtakes (many unreleased) including ‘All Saints.’
+(The serene and stunning, vague and poetic ‘Some Are’, on which the second movement of Philip Glass’ 1992 Low Symphony was based, is actually from Bowie’s try at The Man Who Fell to Earth soundtrack.
+The strange background sounds at the start have since been clarified by Bowie as being wolf cries).
+These 2 pieces later appeared on the Rykodisc reissue of Low in 1991.

 A remix of the song ‘Sound and Vision’ in 1991 kept Bowie’s original vocals, adding Mary Hopkin’s backing vocal and a new piano part.
 More remixes were released in 2010 and in 2013.

 Two months after the release of Low, Iggy Pop’s Bowie-produced masterpiece The Idiot was released in March 1977, although it had been recorded prior to Low using the same musicians.

 Bowie quietly, without fanfare played keyboards behind Iggy Pop on The Idiot tour.
 Subterranean.
 There was no Low tour, but David did perform songs from the album live in 1978 on his Stage tour, with songs from his follow-up album ‘Heroes’.
 He also performed Low in its entirety at the in 2002 as part of the Heathen mini-tour.